 We’ll always ask for your consent to store information about your:

 You can withdraw your consent at any time.
-Tell us what personal information you don't want us to store and we'll delete it.
+Contact your local Citizens Advice and tell them what personal information you don't want us to store - we'll delete it.

 How we use your information

 The main reason we ask for your information is to help solve your problem.

 We only access your information for other reasons if we really need to.
 Data protection law lets us do this as long as we either get your consent or we have a legitimate interest.
 For example we have a legitimate interest to access your data:

 - to get feedback from you about our services

 All advisers and staff accessing data have had data protection training to make sure your information is handled sensitively and securely.

 We use some information to create statistics about who we're helping and what problems are the most common.
 We might use the information you’ve told us and your answers to the Client Experience survey.
 This information is always anonymised - you can't be identified.